vphantom/pyritephp-example/README.md

 Just use this repo as your starting point, modify this file and the contents of `modules/` and `templates/` to suit your needs.
 The rest of the developer documentation can be found in [Developers](DEVELOPERS.md).

+### Why the name "Pyrite"?

+This framework was actually built as the starting point for a commercial project named "PyriteView" as a play on the words "Peer Review".
+The framework was then forked on its own as it is highly generic.
+The name "PyritePHP" then made sense, considering its origin.

 ## Installation